Release Date: April 5th, 2017 (For PC only. Other release dates vary among different systems)

 The only downside to Specter Knight’s abilities though, is that they take away a lot of the challenge from the boss fights.
 Even though the boss fights in this campaign were designed to have different fights than the previous campaigns, the boss fights became much easier to conquer than it ever was for both Shovel Knight and Plague Knight campaigns.
 However, some of the boss fights are more challenging than their respective levels.
 It is a shame that they didn’t spend more time on other bosses to make the fights even more challenging than they are.
 I will say though, Propeller Knight is still as tough as nails.

-Jake Kauffman manages to strike once more with his own music work for the game.
+Jake Kauffman manages to strike once more with his own music work for the game so probably to appreciate it you’ll need at least the best loudspeakers to appreciate it.
 Instead of a small list of tracks like Plague Knight, the campaign had a lot of original tracks that were made specifically to help predate Shovel Knight’s campaign.
 The tracks for each level have a familiar tune that makes the players feel familiar with the level once more.
 However, each of these tracks have been given a dark style to set the tone of the main character dominating the respective stages.
 Of course, the newer tracks have nice touches of their own that are applied throughout the stages.
 The newly used style for all of the tracks have managed to keep the game feel fresh and makes another soundtrack of it’s own that is pleasant to listen to.

 Despite this campaign being relatively easier than the other campaigns released before, this game is still a ton of fun to play, especially with the retro game nostalgia still intact.
 The challenges in this game are more interesting to play than the previous campaigns, and the overall design and story helped keep the Shovel Knight experience fresh without feeling too similar to any of the previous campaigns.
 It’s a fun game to play overall, especially with Specter Knight’s abilities that will make the players feel like wall-climbing bad asses they are!